Which Statement About Fluid Intelligence Is True?

 Conclusion

 The true statements about fluid intelligence highlight its role as a dynamic yet stable cognitive ability tied to problem-solving, abstract reasoning, and working memory.
-Now, it is influenced by genetics, environment, and neurobiology, and it declines with age, unlike crystallized intelligence.
-Day to day, debunking myths about its fixity or exclusivity helps clarify its importance in understanding human cognition.
+It is influenced by genetics, environment, and neurobiology, and it declines with age, unlike crystallized intelligence.
+Debunking myths about its fixity or exclusivity helps clarify its importance in understanding human cognition.
 Whether in education, careers, or daily life, fluid intelligence remains a cornerstone of cognitive science, offering insights into how we adapt to an ever-changing world.